-BJA and SAMHSA strongly recommend use of appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
-It is recommended that resumes be included in a single file.
+BJA and SAMHSA strongly recommend use of appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Time Task Plan," "Memoranda of Understanding," "Resumes") for all attachments.
+OJP recommends that resumes be included in a single file.

-1. Application for Federal Assistance (SF-424A)
+1. Information to Complete the Application for Federal Assistance (SF-424)

-The SF-424A is a standard form required for use as a cover sheet for submission of preapplications, applications and related information.
-Please see www.grants.gov/assets/SF424Instructions.pdf for instructions on how to complete the SF-424A for BJA funding.
+The SF-424 is a standard form required for use as a cover sheet for submission of pre-applications, applications, and related information.
+Grants.gov and GMS take information from the applicant's profile to populate the fields on this form.
+See www.grants.gov/assets/SF424Instructions.pdf for instructions on how to complete the SF-424.